Preparing for your studies

 These pages describe what to do in preparation for commencing your studies.

-Particulars for Social Justice & Community Action students
+Particulars for Social Justice and Community Action students

-Welcome to the MSc Social Justice and Community Action.
-The Programme Director (Callum McGregor), Academic Cohort Lead (Claire Bynner) and Student Advisor (Daniel Davis Wood) introduce themselves, explaining their roles and how they can support you.
-They also give an overview of the programme and what you can expect.
+Welcome to the MSc Social Justice and Community Action!
+In this recording, the Programme Director (Callum McGregor), Academic Cohort Lead (Claire Bynner) and Student Advisor (Daniel Davis Wood) welcome you to the programme and share some key information for new students.
+Callum, Claire and Dan introduce themselves, discussing their respective roles and how they can support you.

 Complete induction tasks

 Welcome to Social Justice and Community Action!
-Before you arrive, we’d like to encourage you to undertake two tasks:
+Before you arrive, we encourage you to undertake these informal tasks:

 Task 1: ‘Polishing the Masters diamond’